Find the poisoned wine bottle from 1000 similar wine bottles using 10 test strips that each change color when a drop of poisoned wine falls on it.

 .....

-Second step: Putting the drops from the 10 digit numbered bottles onto the strips at positions where the 10 digit number has 1.
+Second step: Put wine drops from a 10-digit numbered bottle onto the strips at positions where the 10-digit number has 1.

-Third step: Waiting for 1 hour to know which strips have changed color.
+Third step: Waiting for 1 hour to know which strip combination has changed color.

-Stage 4: Find the poisoned bottle from the strip positions that changed color
+Step 4: Find the poisoned bottle from the combination of strips in positions that changed color

-If strips in positions 1, 3, 4, 7 and 9 changed color, corresponding 10 digit number having 1s in positions 1, 4, 5, 7 and 9 must have received drops from the poisoned bottle.
+If strips in positions 1, 3, 4, 7 and 9 changed color, corresponding 10-digit number having 1's in positions 1, 3, 4, 7 and 9 must have received drops from the poisoned bottle.

 The number is:

-This is the way the numbers in the two-digit binary number system with 0 and 1 as digit values, are formed.
+This is the way the numbers in the two-digit binary number system with 0 and 1 as digit values form.

 You have saved yourself from being poisoned.

-Identifying the poisoned wine bottle by the method of binary number system and its equivalence to decimal numbers
+Identifying the poisoned wine bottle using the binary number system and its equivalence to decimal numbers: Pictorial representation

 This binary numbering scheme discovered by extending your idea about the numbers you use daily is the basis of the digital world today.